ro-drick/Spanning-Tree-Protocol-Lab/README.md

 ### Verification and Testing
 - Use `show spanning-tree` commands to verify changes in the root bridge, root ports, and designated ports.
 - Test BPDU Guard by sending a BPDU to an edge port and confirming it shuts down the port.

+## Conclusion
+This lab provided practical experience with Spanning Tree Protocol (STP) configuration, including modifying root bridge elections, adjusting port costs and priorities, and implementing PortFast and BPDU Guard.
+By strategically setting root and secondary bridges for different VLANs, we ensured optimal path selection and redundancy.
+Adjusting interface costs and priorities helped us understand how STP recalculates the network topology.
+Finally, enabling PortFast and BPDU Guard on access ports improved network stability by preventing unnecessary topology changes.
+Mastering these configurations is key to maintaining an efficient and loop-free network.

 ## Acknowledgements